 90 Deloitte (2018) "Consumer Experience in the Retail Renaissance" p.
 11 http://dmi-org.com/downloads/2018_03_consumer-experience-in-the-retail-renaissance.pdf 91 OECD (2018) p.
-16 year 2000 where the prices of DVDs and some other products which had been sold to general consumers at high price fell when cookies were deleted.
-With regard to the latter case, Amazon later explained that the difference in price was the result of random price testing (not personalized pricing) and refunded the excess to all who purchased the products.
-[92]
+16 same route at the same time in 2018, and a case of Amazon around the year 2000 where the prices of DVDs and some other products which had been sold to general consumers at high price fell when cookies were deleted.
+With regard to the latter case, Amazon later explained that the difference in price was the result of random price testing (not personalized pricing) and refunded the excess to all who purchased the products.92